 We won't bore you with lots of dates and details.
 In this article, we've compiled some of the most important facts about naira, and here they are:

-• In the market, the NGN is paired with the U.S. dollar (/NGN).
-It’s the most popular currency pair involving naira.
+- In the forex market, the NGN is paired with the U.S. dollar (usd/NGN).
+It's the most popular currency pair involving naira.
 The currency has been pegged to the U.S. dollar at various levels over the years.

 The naira tends to be more volatile against other currencies since the Central Bank of Nigeria monitors the USD the most.
 Since the NGN is not pegged to other currencies, its daily rate can fluctuate.